-Councilman for legislation Lukáš Manhart, who is preparing for the municipality a draft law on the regulation of prostitution, estimates that in the Prague metropolis there are a hundred brothels and around a thousand private facilities.
+Councilman for legislation Lukáš Manhart, who is preparing for the municipality a draft law on the regulation of prostitution, estimates that in the Prague metropolis, there are a hundred brothels and around a thousand private facilities.
 Police keep a record of 53 sexy clubs, four strip bars and 13 gay clubs.

-Most establishments with erotic programmes and sexual services are in the city centre – near Wenceslas Square, in the ve Smečkách Street, or around King’s Road, as well as in the Jilská Street or around Uhelný trh (Coal Market).
+Most establishments with erotic programmes and sexual services are in the city centre – near Wenceslas Square, in the Ve Smečkách Street, or around King’s Road, as well as in the Jilská Street or around Uhelný trh (Coal Market).

 Tantra Salons Offer Massages in Addition to Sex

 In addition to clubs, there are hundreds of private facilities in the capital city.
-The Association for Pleasure Without Risk, which focuses on health prevention, counselling and therapeutic services for people providing sexual services, has a database of about 400 contacts to private facilities, but visits only about five of them.
+The Association for Pleasure Without Risk, which focuses on health prevention, counselling and therapeutic services for people providing sexual services, has a database of about 400 contacts to private facilities but visits only about five of them.

 Private Facilities May Well Be In An Apartment at the Neighbours

 Unlike other years in Prague, the number of women who prostitute themselves on the street is reduced.
 “They are concentrated around the Charles Square.
 Every night you can meet ten or fifteen women there,” Manhart says.
-Currently there is no Czech legislation that would define and edit the “oldest profession”.
+Currently, there is no Czech legislation that would define and edit the “oldest profession”.

-When it Rains, Prostitutes Hide
+When It Rains, Prostitutes Hide

 The amount of prostitutes on the streets also depends on meteorological conditions or tourism.
 Street prostitutes have taken to the other part of the city, especially the Charles Square, where they offer themselves, for example, around the New Town Hall or at the Church of St Ignatius.
-You can also see them in the Odborů Street, and sometimes in the Myslíkova Street.
+You can also see them in Odborů Street, and sometimes in Myslíkova Street.

 “Wenceslas Square is no longer the centre of the street prostitutes, as was the case 20 years ago; but also today they sometimes appear there.
 They are mainly prostitutes and foreigners from outside Prague, mainly Bulgarians,” a spokeswoman for Prague 1, Veronika Blažková, said.
-In Prague there are about a hundred women working on the street.
+In Prague, about a hundred women are working on the street.
 For example, in Vienna, where street prostitution is not prohibited, it is up to six hundred people.
 The public houses are also connected with barkers and people offering erotic ads.
-On Wenceslas Square and its surroundings there are around 20 barkers per night.
+On Wenceslas Square and its surroundings, there are around 20 barkers per night.
 These are mostly Africans or Russian-speaking foreigners.
 “Earlier, it used to be worse with them in the centre – usually there were five times more of them,” Blažková said.
 But today, erotic establishments rely more on internet advertising, put up leaflets, or use advertisements in the media.

-Lovers of Black People in Prague Have Come into their Own
+Lovers of Black People in Prague Have Come Into Their Own

 About 80 percent of women working in brothels in Prague are Czech.
-“Among foreigners we can include Slovaks and women from the former Soviet Union.
+“Among foreigners, we can include Slovaks and women from the former Soviet Union.
 The uniqueness of Prague is women from Africa, mostly from Nigeria or Ghana.
 On the street, we can especially find women from Bulgaria,” Poláková said.